oscarb/magic-mirror-config/README.md

 # Magic Mirror

-Configuration and documentation for my Magic Mirro, using the awesome [MagicMirror²](https://github.com/MichMich/MagicMirror) platform.
+Configuration and documentation for my Magic Mirror, using the awesome [MagicMirror²](https://github.com/MichMich/MagicMirror) platform.

 ## Features

-* Turns on/off based on motion detection from camera and nearby motion detector
+* Turns on/off based on motion/sound detection from camera and nearby motion detector
 * Doubles as an hidden security camera
 * Custom compliments using a remote "compliments server"